onehundredfeet/practical-haxe/README.md

 ## native extension shims
 * ammer - Supports good subset of targets, the defacto default
-* h-idl [RC] - An alternative primarily supporting Hashlink with a lot of features for additional perf
+* h-idl [RC] - An alternative primarily supporting Hashlink with a lot of features for additional perf, some assembly required

 ## logging
 * hlog [RC] - A very lightweight trace-like logging suite